Master of Orion: Weapons

 Weapons are used in combat, and can be mounted to ships or given to ground units.
 When on ships, weapons are often unique and have their own effects, with their own cost and space taken up.
 Weapons for ground troops make ground defense and attacks more effective.

 Special weapons

 Special weapons are a branch-off of weapons, which do not take up standard weapon slots, rather special slots. these cannot be stacked, unlike standard weapons.
 They have much more unique effects, and some just make other weapons better, rather than dealing damage themselves.

 Biological weapons

 Biological weapons are designed exclusively for use in attacking planets.
 They destroy enemy population points and reduce the target's habitability (i.e., its maximum population size), leaving any missile bases and factories there intact.
 Use of these weapons causes political fallout and every other player in the game shifts a level toward despising their user.
-Biological defenses, the Toxin Antidote and Universal Antidote, prevent the loss of 1 and 2 million in population per biological attack respectively.
+Biological defenses, the Bio-Toxin Antidote and Universal Antidote, prevent the loss of 1 and 2 million in population per biological attack respectively.
 However, neither reduce the damage done by biological attacks to a planet's habitability.